 By the end of the course you will be able to:

-- Comparing cities, explaining why you like or don’t like something, making and responding to suggestions, relative pronouns.
+- Free time activities; explaining why you like or do not like something, comparing things, making and responding to suggestions.

 Extra costs on the course for example text book, materials or equipment: